 font-style - Font style italic/normal.

-- Normal, bold, bolder.
+font-weight - Normal, bold, bolder.

 text-decoration - Add decoration to text.